TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components.
 Additionally, the toolbox fully supports Kilosort 3 and 4, allowing users to save recording data for Kilosort, create channel maps, and load Kilosort result files for interactive spike data (and unit analysis) visualization within the GUI.
-If Kilosort can’t be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3.
+If Kilosort can’t be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
 Since every analysis is shown and editable in a seperate window, spike and lfp analysis results can be easily compared and correlated.

 __NOTE:__ Currently only Kilosort 3 and Kilosort 4 versions up to 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
 When you already install a newer version, install legacy version by typing in your anaconda promt:
 ```python